 Helping you discover the best of Britain’s vineyards

-A Guide to Exploring Vineyards from Petworth photo 1 A Guide to Exploring Vineyards from Petworth photo 2 A Guide to Exploring Vineyards from Petworth photo 3 A Guide to Exploring Vineyards from Petworth photo 4
+A Guide to Visiting the best Vineyards near Petworth photo 1 A Guide to Visiting the best Vineyards near Petworth photo 2 A Guide to Visiting the best Vineyards near Petworth photo 3 A Guide to Visiting the best Vineyards near Petworth photo 4

 Tucked into the South Downs in West Sussex, Petworth is a small market town with a big reputation for art, antiques, and stately grandeur.
 Most people know it for Petworth House - a National Trust mansion with one of the UK’s best collections of Turner paintings - but it’s also a charming base if your idea of a good weekend includes wine, wandering and the odd rummage through an antique shop or 30